AlanDaemon/Sat.Recruitment/README.md

 		1.- add: allows to add a user to database.
 		2.- add-from-file: allows to read an absolute path to a users file and process that file.
 Example: C:\Users.txt.
 		To try all endpoints besides the other parameters allways must complete api-version field with 1.
-	- Run tntegrationn tests in test project will create (if does not exists) an SQLServer localdb database named "recruitment_db".
+	- Run integrationn tests in test project will create (if does not exists) an SQLServer localdb database named "recruitment_db".

 ### Technical debt:
 	- Create an entity UserType related to User (with EF migration a table UserTypes related by an FK to Users table).